-Scope of Class III Gaming Authorized - The Tribe is authorized to operate up to 2,250 slot machines, banking or percentage card games, and any devices or games that are authorized under state law to the California State Lottery, provided that the Tribe will not offer such games through use of the Internet unless others in the state not affiliated with or licensed by the California State Lottery are permitted to do so under state and federal law.
+Scope of Class III Gaming Authorized - The Tribe is authorized to operate up to 1,200 slot machines, banking or percentage card games, and any devices or games that are authorized under state law to the California State Lottery, provided that the Tribe will not offer such games through use of the Internet unless others in the state not affiliated with or licensed by the California State Lottery are permitted to do so under state and federal law.
 The Tribe can operate off-track wagering on horse races at a satellite wagering facility pursuant to the requirements outlined in the Compact.
 The Tribe shall not engage in Class III Gaming that is not expressly authorized in the Compact.

-Authorized Gaming Facility - The Tribe may establish and operate no more than three gaming facilities, one of which has a primary purpose other than gaming and operates no more than 50 slot machines, and engage in Class III gaming only on eligible Indian lands held in trust for the Tribe, located within the boundaries of the Tribe's reservation.
+Authorized Gaming Facility - The Tribe may establish and operate no more than two gaming facilities and engage in Class III gaming only on eligible Indian lands held in trust for the Tribe, located within the boundaries of the Tribe's reservation.